Bram-Hub/AMS/README.md

 Software requirements: JDK1.5+

-To use the run and build scripts ("yams" and "yams_build" in Linux - "yams.bat" and "yams_build.bat" in Windows) the JRE/JDK needs to be configured in your operating system's PATH environment variable.
+To use the run and build scripts ("ams" and "ams_build" in Linux - "ams.bat" and "ams_build.bat" in Windows) the JRE/JDK needs to be configured in your operating system's PATH environment variable.